hideonbush-crl/Blackbox_Test_3500/README.md

 #### Result
 Adding emoji and friending features to the new prototype to help users better find emotional connections to become and stay friends.
 #### Changes
-Increased chat function and listen together function.
+Added chat function and listen together function.